 1. The San Diego County Regional Airport Authority adopted Airport Land Use Compatibility Plans for the eight airports, which included land use compatibility policies related to airspace, noise, safety, and overflight.
 Those policies have been adopted by the County of San Diego through its General Plan and Zoning Code.
 After evaluating the forecasted increases in housing and jobs around the Mobility Hubs, there are several land use assumptions made in the Proposed Plan related to safety and noise around Fallbrook Airpark, Jacumba Airport, Gillespie Field, and McClellan--Palomar Airport that County staff would like to better understand.
-For example, there are forecasted incompatible housing increases within the Runway Protection Zones at Gillespie Field.
-These inconsistencies could result in making the assumed intensities and density increases included in the Proposed Plan unachievable.
+For example, there are forecasted increases inconsistencies could result in making the assumed intensities and density increases included in the Proposed Plan unachievable.